darenr/report_creator/README.md

 * [x] Look modern
 * [x] Allows markdown as input for text blocks
 * [x] Allows html as input
-* [x] A few simple components for things like metrics ("Accuracy: 87%") from a triple of key, value, Optional[description]
+* [x] A few simple components for things like metrics ("Accuracy: 87%") from a triple of key, value
 * [x] Support for plotting figures, interactive `plotly` and `matplotlib`
 * [x] images (styled by the library)
 * [x] `json`/`yaml`/`python` code blocks with color syntax highlighting
 * [x] Support tabs
 * [x] Add support for any Jupyter widget, any object that renders in a notebook should render to a report
-* [ ] Add built-in easy plotting that looks stylistically consistent with the report
+* [x] Add built-in easy plotting that looks stylistically consistent with the report
 * [ ] Add bookmark anchors to blocks
 * [ ] Add a Table of Contents option based on labels of top-level-blocks
 * [ ] Youtube embeds rc.Video(url: str, label: str)